This post may contain affiliate links, view our disclosure.

 - Recipe Yield and Serving Size: This recipe makes about 60 small cookies.
 Each serving is 6 cookies for a total of 10 servings.

-- Refrigerate the Dough if Necessary: If the dough is difficult to scoop because it seems too soft or wet, cover it with plastic wrap and refrigerate 15 minutes before scooping.
+- Refrigerate the Dough if Necessary: This dough will be sticky.
+If it’s difficult to scoop because it seems too soft or wet, cover it with plastic wrap and refrigerate 15 minutes before scooping.
 (Don’t add more flour!)

 Nutrition